Skip to main content

 Teeth do not usually appear until your baby is 6 months old or later.
 They may show signs of teething from about 13 weeks.

-Your child should have most of their 20 baby teeth by the time they're 2 and a half years old.
+Your child should have most of their 20 baby teeth by the time they're 2 years and 6 months.
+Many of these teeth should last in their mouth for up to 10 years.

 Signs your baby is teething